 Re-run the route when the model, channel, audience, publication purpose, content type, user interface, or vendor implementation changes.

-The Commission describes the Code of Practice on marking and labelling of AI-generated content as a tool to support compliance with Article 50 transparency obligations.
-The Commission page says that, if approved, the final code will be a voluntary tool for providers and deployers to demonstrate compliance with their respective Article 50(2) and Article 50(4) obligations.
+The Commission describes the Code of Practice on marking and labelling of AI-generated content as a voluntary tool to support Article 50 transparency implementation.
+It helps providers and deployers structure marking, labelling, and evidence measures for relevant Article 50 obligations.

 Notice wording is not the control